 Everything else can be taught, and mistakes can be corrected mid-course.

-Cross training across platforms is a must, if you are not prepared to your due diligence to learn outside of your comfort zone, do not volunteer.
+Cross training across platforms is a must, if you are not prepared to do your due diligence to learn outside of your comfort zone, do not volunteer.

 Remember, unless you are physician or healthcare provider, we don’t recommend offering medical advice due to liability.
 If you are, or someone you know is in a medical crisis, you should devote your efforts towards resolving that critical issue by dialing 911.